-The Audit Committee comprises four members of the Governing Body (excluding the Principal and Chair).
+The Audit Committee comprises four(three for part of the year) members of the Governing Body (excluding the Principal and Chair).
 The committee operates in accordance with written terms of reference approved by the Governing Body.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the College's internal, reporting accountants and financial statements auditors, who have access to the committee for independent discussion, without the presence of College management.
+The Audit Committee meets four times in each academic year and provides a forum for reporting by the College's internal auditors, reporting accountants and financial statements auditors, who have access to the committee for independent discussion, without the presence of College management.
 The committee also receives and considers reports from the main funding bodies, as they affect the College's business.